Amicus/end-dash/README.md

 var template = EndDash.getTemplate('greetings');
 ```

-Then bind this template to a model.
+Then bind it to a model.

 ```js
 var hero = new Backbone.Model({name: 'Superman'}),
     boundTemplate = template.bind(hero);
 ```

-This can be combined into a single step.
+This can be done in a single step, by passing a model
+as a second argument to ```EndDash.getTemplate```.

 ```js
 var hero = new Backbone.Model({name: 'Superman'}),